914 Wellington Street

 Dog Desexing

-Ensuring a Loyal Companion's Lifelong Wellbeing: Dog Desexing at MyVet Strathfieldsaye
+Ensuring a Loyal Companion's Lifelong Wellbeing: Dog Desexing at myvet Strathfieldsaye

 Welcoming a furry friend into your life brings immense joy, but ensuring their long-term happiness and health requires responsible pet ownership.
 Dog desexing, also known as dog speying for females and dog castration for males, plays a crucial role in responsible pet care.
-At MyVet Strathfieldsaye, we offer a compassionate and professional desexing service, prioritising both your dog’s well-being and the broader welfare of the canine community.
+At myvet Strathfieldsaye, we offer a compassionate and professional desexing service, prioritising both your dog’s well-being and the broader welfare of the canine community.

 Understanding the Importance of Desexing: